 Move Forward Counseling is partnering with Legislators, organizations, and businesses across PA to advocate for the passing of legislation that will help mental health professionals meet the demand for high-quality therapy for Pennsylvanians.
-Access to, and education on, mental health support is critical to ending the stigma and helping people connect with professional care.
+Access to, and education on, mental health support is critical to ending the stigma and helping people gain greater access to professional care.

-Please pass this on and share it with your colleagues and friends.
+Please share this with your colleagues and friends.
 Could you ask for their support?

 The Pennsylvania Counseling Association (PCA) represents and advocates for all professionals and professionals in training at the regional, state, and national level as one of the largest state branches of the American Counseling Association with over 500 members, eight divisions, and three regional chapters.